admantium-sg/pico-project-bootstrap/README.md

-# RP2020 Pico Bootstrap
+# RP2040 Pico Bootstrap

-This repository contains my Raspberry Pico project bootstrap files.

-It provides a VS Code/Platform IO integration with one-click compilation&uploading.
+Kickstart your Raspberry Pico project!

+This repo provides:
+- Visual Studio Code/Platform IO integration: One click compile & upload your program to the Pico
+- Visual Debugging with Openocd/GDB: Compile a debug version, start the debuggung session

-It also provides a VS Code integrated one-click Openocd/GDB debugging session, for which you only need one Raspberry Pico board.
+**For debugging, you only need one Pico board.**

 ![](examples/vs_code_debugging_session.png)